Logical Separability of Labeled Data Examples under Ontologies: Introduction

+By Example~\ref{exm:new} the equivalence stated in {\sf (wC)} depends on admitting helper symbols in separating $\ALCI$-concepts and its proof relies on a characterization of projective weak $(\ALCI,\ALCI)$-inseparability using functional bisimulations.
+We next turn to the technically rather intricate case of non-projective weak $(\ALCI,\ALCI)$-separability and characterize it using a mix of homomorphisms, bisimulations, and types.
+Intuitively, one has to understand when a helper symbol in a separating concept can be equivalently replaced by a (possibly compound) concept in the language of the KB.
+The characterization allows us to show that non-projective weak $(\ALCI,\ALCI)$-separability is also \NExpTime-complete in combined complexity.

-For projective and non-projective $(\text{GF},\text{GF})$-separability, we establish characterizations that parallel those for $\ALCI$ except that bisimulations are replaced with (a form of) guarded bisimulations.
-The proofs are significantly more subtle.
-As in the \ALCI-case, projective $(\text{GF},\Lmc_S)$-separability coincides with $(\text{GF},\text{UCQ})$-separability and thus also with $(\text{GF},\text{FO})$-separability.
-We additionally observe that is also coincides with projective $(\text{GF},\text{openGF})$-separability where openGF is a `local' version of GF that arguably is a natural choice for separation \cite{tocl2020}.
-A main result is then that projective and non-projective $(\text{GF},\text{GF})$-separability are \TwoExpTime-complete in combined complexity.
-We next show that, in contrast, $(\text{FO}^2, \text{FO}^2)$-separability and $(\text{FO}^2, \text{FO})$-separability are both undecidable.
-Moreover, they coincide neither in the projective nor in the non-projective case.
-These results are linked in an interesting way to the fact that FO$^2$ has the finite model property but is not finitely controllable for UCQs.
+For projective and non-projective weak $(\text{GF},\text{GF})$-separability, we establish characterizations that parallel those for $\ALCI$ except that bisimulations are replaced with guarded bisimulations.
+As in the \ALCI-case, projective $(\text{GF},\text{GF})$-separability coincides with (projective and non-projective) $(\text{GF},\text{UCQ})$-separability, and thus also with $(\text{GF},\text{FO})$-separability.
+For referring expression existence and entity distinguishability, UCQ can be replaced by CQ.
+We additionally observe that projective and non-projective $(\text{GF},\text{GF})$-separability also coincide with projective and, respectively, non-projective, $(\text{GF},\text{openGF})$-separability, where openGF is a `local' version of GF that only speaks about the neighbourhoods of the positive examples.
+While openGF has the same separating power as GF and enforces arguably more natural separating expressions than GF, we also show that separating expressions are sometimes less succinct.
+Finally, our main complexity result concerning GF is that \begin{itemize} \item[{\sf (wD)}] projective and non-projective weak $(\text{GF},\text{GF})$-separability are both \TwoExpTime-complete in combined complexity. \end{itemize} The proofs use the same approach as those given for $\ALCI$ and the complexity result relies on the fact that UCQ-evaluation of rooted UCQs on GF-KBs is \TwoExpTime-complete.
+The proofs are technically more challenging, however, as one has to work with guarded bisimulations rather than bisimulations for $\ALCI$.
+We next show that, in contrast, \begin{itemize} \item[{\sf (wE)}] projective and non-projective weak $(\text{FO}^2, \text{FO}^2)$-separability and $(\text{FO}^2, \text{FO})$-separability are both undecidable. \end{itemize} Moreover, they coincide neither in the projective nor in the non-projective case.
+The latter result is proved, under mild conditions, for all fragments $\Lmc$ of FO that enjoy the finite model property (every satisfiable ontology is satisfied in a finite model) but are not finitely controllable for rooted UCQs (evaluating rooted UCQs on finite models does not coincide with evaluating them on arbitrary models).